 For the B2B company, it’s essential to concentrate on data aspects touching on client company size, contacts, niche, and industry needs.

-The B2C company may focus on aspects such as gender, age bracket, previous shopper history, favourite, and frequently visited pages, among others.
+The B2C company may focus on aspects such as gender, age bracket, previous shopper history, favorite, and frequently visited pages, among others.

 Whereas B2B and B2C entities can leverage automation for data purposes, there are differences in the way that the same data is collected and collated.

-For example, a B2B outfit can turn to lead magnets, website enquiries or database resources.
+For example, a B2B outfit can turn to lead magnets, website inquiries, or database resources.
 Marketers can also leverage third-party sources, including telemarketing.

 B2C marketing automation can resort to data tracking using cookies.
 However, a B2C customer has to take some steps to initiate automated data collection.
-A customer who visits a website but abandons cart prompts market automation to tale relevant action.
+A customer who visits a website but abandons a cart prompts market automation to take relevant action.

 Differences between B2B and B2C Marketing Channels